Eren-Ovat/Weather/README.md

 ## Features

 - Weather Data: Users can enter the name of a city to retrieve the current weather conditions.
-- Temperature Display: Temperature Display: The app shows the current temperature in degrees Celsius.
+- Temperature Display: The app shows the current temperature in degrees Celsius.